Salvation is a position, not a feeling.

 I don’t see a difference between the former roommate’s avoidance of biblical erotica and non-believing Thomas Jefferson who cut and pasted pages of his Bible.
 We can’t cherry pick only those parts of Scripture that appeal to our tastes, personalities and thought processes while disregarding others.
 Such behavior is not Christian.

 While conversing with a fifty-something year old pastor about societal decadence, I mentioned porn and he felt slightly uncomfortable.
-Now I realize we all have different comfort levels, but I wish the mere mention of the word once didn’t cause visible discomfort to a two-time grandfather.
+Now I realize we all have different comfort levels and I don’t know his personal struggles but I wish the mere mention of the word once didn’t cause visible discomfort to a two-time grandfather.
 How can we evangelize that industry if some of us dare not utter the “P word”?